 - Beat in the vanilla and add the heavy cream one tablespoon at a time just until the frosting reaches the perfect thick-but-spreadable consistency.

-- Add some green or red gel food colouring, if desired, and mix until the desired colour is reached.
+- Add some gel food colouring, if desired, and mix until the desired colour is reached.

 - When the cookies have cooled, use a small offset spatula or the back of a butter knife to frost the cookies with a generous dollop of frosting.